 It was during a tough economic spell for North American golf architects in the early 1930s that the design company of Thompson, Jones and Thompson Ltd made the ambitious move to branch out into golf projects in Brazil, of all places.

-The legendary Stanley Thompson, principal in the firm, most likely obtained the work through his brother in law, a director of the Brazilian Traction company, and both Stanley and his brother Bill were only too pleased to utilize the talents of a junior partner, young Robert Trent Jones, in the South American venture.
+The legendary Stanley Thompson, principal in the firm, most likely obtained the work through his brother in law, a director of the Brazilian Traction company, and both Stanley and his brother Bill were only too pleased to embrace the South American venture.

 British railway engineers formed the São Paulo Golf Club at the start of the 20th century.
 Twenty years later, club members would be playing one of the finest courses on the continent when work on the layout was completed.